Skip to main content

 Monitoring and Regulating Induced Seismicity

-The BC Energy Regulator (BCER) has taken a leadership role in the detection and oversight of induced seismicity associated with unconventional gas development.
-Requirements are in place, including seismicity hazard assessments prior to hydraulic fracturing including plans for real-time monitoring and mitigations, suspension of industry operations if seismic activity reaches a certain threshold, the measurement of ground motion and special project orders that require community engagement.
+The BC Energy Regulator (BCER) has taken a proactive and transparent approach to researching, recording and mitigating induced seismicity associated with resource development.
+Requirements are in place, including the submission of induced seismicity pre-assessments prior to hydraulic fracturing that outline real-time monitoring network and mitigation strategies, suspension of fracturing operations if seismic activity reaches pre-determined thresholds, the measurement of ground motions, and special project orders that require community engagement.
 The BCER routinely reviews all available data to monitor for potential occurrences of induced seismicity and has on-going research and collaboration with industry, academia and other agencies in the field of induced seismicity.

 The BCER has a seismic monitoring array in northeast B.C. that is strictly focused on events in this region.
-This includes over 40 seismometers that record events for the analysis of the location and magnitude of seismic events.
+This includes over 35 seismometers that record events to confirm the location and magnitude of seismic events.

 Northeast B.C.
 Seismicity Map

-This map displays recent and past seismic events of greater than local magnitude 1.5 that were recorded in the northeast region of British Columbia.
+This map displays recent and past seismic events of greater than local magnitude 1.5 that were recorded in the northeast region of British Columbia along with displaying active industry operations.

 Click on the map below to launch in full view: